Left Bousfield localization without left properness: Introduction

 The left Bousfield localization of a model category $\calm$ relative to a class of morphisms $\calc$ is a model structure $\lcm$ on the category $\calm$, where the morphisms in $\calc$ are contained in the weak equivalences in $\lcm$, and the identity functor $Id:\calm \to \lcm$ satisfies the universal property that, for any model category $\cat{N}$, any left Quillen functor $F:\calm \to \cat{N}$, taking the morphisms in $\calc$ to weak equivalences in $\cat{N}$, factors through $\lcm$.
 Normally, to prove that $\lcm$ exists one requires $\calc$ to be a set, and $\calm$ to be left proper and cellular \cite{hirschhorn} or left proper and combinatorial \cite{barwickSemi, beke}.
 In this paper, we demonstrate that, even without left properness, $\lcm$ still exists as a semi-model category, and satisfies the universal property in the category of semi-model categories.
-This answers a question of Barwick \cite[Remark 4.13]{barwickSemi}, and was also known to Cisinski (private correspondence).
-Recently, an entirely different proof of this result has been discovered by Simon Henry \cite{henry}.
-A related approach, for cellular model categories, appears in \cite{goerss-hopkins, harper-zhang}.
+This answers a question of Barwick \cite[Remark 4.13]{barwickSemi}, was also known to Cisinski (private correspondence), and has been already applied in \cite{Reedy-paper} and \cite{white-oberwolfach}.
+Our work closely parallels Barwick's approach \cite{barwickSemi}, and also builds on two previous papers that worked out special cases of left Bousfield localization without left properness in cellular settings (using very different techniques), namely \cite[Theorem 1.5.1]{goerss-hopkins} (homology localization in operad-algebras in spectra) and \cite[Theorem 5.14]{harper-zhang} ($TQ$-homology localization in operad algebras in spectra).
+Recently, an entirely different approach to localization without left properness has been discovered by Simon Henry \cite{henry}.